 An object can have two kinds of positions—absolute and relational.
 The absolute position on a mass scale can state that the mass of an object is 5 kilograms, but the relative position may state that the object is 7th in a collection.
 Both properties are objective, although the former is a possessed property of the object, while the latter is a property of an object defined in relation to a collection.
 This means that unless you take into account the object collection, the relative position of the object cannot be described.

 Cardinal and Ordinal Positions

-In the absolute definition of position, the object with a mass of 5 kilograms has position 5 on the kilogram scale.
-In the relational definition of position, the object with mass of 5 kilograms could have the 1st, 2nd, 3rd, 4th, or any other position.
+In the absolute definition of position, the object with a mass of 5 kilograms has a position of 5 on the kilogram scale.
+In the relational definition of position, the object with the mass of 5 kilograms could have the 1st, 2nd, 3rd, 4th, or any other position.
 The absolute definition of the position depends only on the object being measured, but the relational definition of the position depends on all the objects within a collection.
 Numbers, when used to denote the relative position, are called ordinals because they describe an order.

 Current quantum theory describes measurements as cardinals but not as ordinals.
 In other words, it can describe the absolute positions of quantum objects, but cannot predict the relative order between them.
 Quantum theory thus predicts the cardinal position but not the ordinal position.
 The latter is an objective property too, but not a possessed property.
 Unlike cardinal properties which pertain to the object being measured, the ordinal properties pertain to an object, although as part of an object collection.